- Oops!Something went wrong.Please try again later.

-WILMINGTON, Del., June 3, 2019 /PRNewswire/ -- DuPont de Nemours, Inc. ("DuPont") today announced that its board of directors approved a $2 billion share buyback program which expires on June 1, 2021.
-Under the stock buyback program, shares of the company's common stock may be repurchased periodically in open market or private transactions.
-The actual timing, number and value of shares repurchased under the program will be determined by management at its discretion and will depend on a number of factors, including the market price of DuPont's common stock, general market and economic conditions, applicable legal requirements and other business considerations.
+WILMINGTON, Del., March 8, 2021 /PRNewswire/ -- DuPont (NYSE: DD) today announced that its Board of Directors approved a new $1.5 billion share buyback program which expires on June 30, 2022 ("2021 Share Buyback Program").
+Under the 2021 Share Buyback Program, shares of the Company's common stock may be repurchased periodically in open market or privately negotiated transactions.
+The actual timing, manner, number, and value of shares repurchased under the program will be determined by management at its discretion and will depend on a number of factors, including the market price of DuPont's common stock, general market and economic conditions, applicable requirements, and other business considerations.

-DuPont (DD) is a global innovation leader with technology-based materials, ingredients and solutions that help transform industries and everyday life.
-Our employees apply diverse science and expertise to help customers advance their best ideas and deliver essential innovations in key markets including electronics, transportation, building and construction, health and wellness, food and worker safety.
-More information can be found at www.dupont.com.
+DuPont (NYSE: DD) is a global innovation leader with technology-based materials and solutions that help transform industries and everyday life.
+Our employees apply diverse science and expertise to help customers advance their best ideas and deliver essential innovations in key markets including electronics, transportation, construction, water, healthcare and worker safety.
+More information about the company, its businesses and solutions can be found at www.dupont.com.
+Investors can access information included on the Investor Relations section of the website at investors.dupont.com.

 Cautionary Statement Regarding Forward Looking Statements